-With these seasonal elements, ice melt should be applied to key walkways around facilities as part of a complete snow removal plan.
+With seasonal elements such as powerful blizzards and record-breaking snowfalls, ice melt should be applied to key walkways around facilities as part of a complete snow removal plan.
 According to a report released by the Toronto Public Health Department, from 2006 to 2015, 30,000 people in Toronto went to an emergency room as a result of a slip-and-fall accident due to ice and snow on walkways, and 10 per cent were hospitalized due to these injuries, with 2,300 claims filed against the city.

 Managers, as well as facility maintenance staff, can help minimize the number of accidents by having both a snow removal and ice melt application program in place.

 Snow removal should begin once snow accumulations are one inch or more.
 This is important because it can help reduce the amount of ice melt used, keeping costs down and minimizing any detrimental impact that ice melt can have on vegetation and the environment.

 The cleared snow should be moved to areas that are not adjacent to walkways or parking areas to prevent the flow of water if melting begins.
 Once temperatures dip below 0 degree Celsius, the melted water may re-freeze, creating new areas that are potentially dangerous.

 In many Canadian cities, snow build-up on walkways must be cleared within 12 hours after snow ends.
 However, once shoveling begins, the snow cannot be shoveled into a street or roadway.
 In Toronto and other Canadian communities this is illegal.
 There may also be restrictions as to dumping snow in nearby waterways.